JensenLaura/lisflood-code/docs/3_step5_model-initialisation/index.md

 ```
-Prerun(b) uses the intermediate outputs of prerun(a) and generates an update of the same variables:
+Prerun(b) uses the intermediate outputs of prerun(a) and generates an update of the same end variables for the intermediate chunk (b):

 -End files of state variables
--LZInflowCUM,
+-LZInflowCUMEnd,
--CumQ,
+-CumQEnd,
--cumSeepTopToSubBForest,
+-cumSeepTopToSubBForestEnd,
--cumSeepTopToSubBOther,
+-cumSeepTopToSubBOtherEnd,
--cumSeepTopToSubBIrrigation,
+-cumSeepTopToSubBIrrigationEnd,
--TimeSinceStartPrerunChunkInit.
+-TimeSinceStartPrerunChunkEnd.

 **Prerun(c): warm start**